Bullet catch: Method

 In the simplest form of the bullet catch, the gun is made to fire blanks, and the pane of glass through which the bullet purportedly passes is set to destruct using a squib.
 The performer keeps the bullet in their mouth until ready to produce it.
 Alternately, if the gun is to be loaded in front of the audience, a wax bullet is loaded into the firearm.
 The performer uses misdirection to exchange the cartridge containing a genuine bullet with a cartridge containing a wax bullet, and hides the real bullet (which is rigged so it can easily be removed from its brass casing) in their mouth.
 When the gun is fired, the wax breaks the pane of glass but does not injure the performer.

 Another method is to use a muzzle-loading gun, which is loaded by sequentially inserting propellant, wadding, a projectile (normally a lead ball), (Note: "Ball" projectiles used in muzzleloaders are not necessarily round; see for example the Minié ball.) and more wadding into the gun barrel, with the wadding and projectile tamped down with a ramrod.
 The gun is loaded in front of the audience, often with assistance from an audience member.
 One variant is based on using a magnetic projectile and a modified ramrod that has a small magnet attached to its tip.
 The performer uses the ramrod to tamp down wadding and the projectile—the magnet pulls the projectile back out immediately after it has been inserted.
 The performer then covertly removes it from the ramrod, for display at the end of the illusion.
 An alternate method was described in the Chicago Tribune in 1894, in which the ramrod is modified with a small metal tube that is used to capture the projectile while appearing to tamp it down, leaving just propellant and wadding in the gun.
 As above, the performer then retains the projectile for display after the gun is fired.
-In another variation of the trick, Scottish magician John Henry Anderson is reported to have exchanged the real projectile with one made from "black lead" (graphite), which was reduced to dust by the action the ramrod and the firing of the gun.
+In another variation of the trick, Scottish magician John Henry Anderson is reported to have exchanged the real projectile with one made from "black lead" (graphite), which was reduced to dust by the action of the ramrod and the firing of the gun.
 As modern firearms are predominantly breechloading, techniques using a ramrod are virtually obsolete.

 Another method was to use an entirely real gun that is genuinely loaded with a lethal projectile, and simply have the shooter intentionally miss the performer, who has previously hidden a bullet in their mouth, as before.
 This method led to many deaths.